-Following is the recommended composition

-f the doctoral program:
+Following is the recommended composition of the doctoral program:

-A. Courses in College Student Personnel

-Administration 33

-B. Practica and Internships in College

-Student Personnel Administration 12

-C. Courses in Psychology 24

-D. Elective courses in social sciences,

-natural sciences, humanities, and

-measurement and statistics 25

-E. Doctoral Dissertation 18

-Total (minimum in major) 112

-Total (minimum in minor or

-or supporting area) 24

-Total (minimum) Ph.D.
-Program 136
+A. Courses in College Student Personnel Administration 33 B. Practica and Internships in College Student Personnel Administration 12 C. Courses in Psychology 24 D. Elective courses in social sciences. natural sciences, humanities, and measurement and statistics 25 E. Doctoral Dissertation 18 Total (minimum in major) 112 Total (minimum in minor or supporting area) 24 Total (minimum) Ph.D.
+Program 136 Applicants for admission to the doctoral

-Applicants for admission to the doctoral program must meet the following requirements: 1) admission to the Graduate School for doctoral study, 2) a baccalaureate degree from an accredited institution, 3) successful experience in student personnel work, 4) an acceptable personal interview with the department admissions committee.
-5) submission of scores on the Minnesota Multiphasic Personality Inventory (M.M.P.I.).
+Applicants for admission to the doctoral program must meet the following requirements: 1) admission to the Graduate School for doctoral study, 2) a baccalaureate degree from an accredited institution, 3) successful experience in student personnel work, 4) an acceptable personal interview with the department admissions committee, 5) submission of scores on the Minnesota Multiphasic Personality Inventory (M.M.P.I.).